 Jill Seale, PT, PhD, NCS

-Jill Seale, PT, PhD, NCS has been a licensed physical therapist for 19 years.
-She is a Neurologic Certified Specialist and has practiced almost exclusively in the field of Brain Injury and Stroke rehabilitation.
-Jill is an assistant professor at UTMB and received her PhD from Texas Woman’s University.
+Jill has been a licensed physical therapist for 21 years.
+She received Board Certification in the area of Neurologic Physical Therapy from the American Physical Therapy Board of Clinical Specialties in 2004 and recertification in 2014.
+She has practiced almost exclusively in the field of Brain Injury and Stroke rehabilitation.
 She has a variety of teaching experiences, in physical therapy academia as well as in the health care community at large.
-She serves as core faculty in the TIRR Memorial Hermann Neurologic Physical Therapy Residency in collaboration with Texas Woman’s University and The University of Texas Medical Branch in Galveston.
-She has taught many continuing education courses for rehabilitation professionals in the areas of neurological pathology, rehabilitation, and research, and is currently involved in clinical research in stroke rehabilitation, orthotic management, and gait analysis/rehabilitation.
+She is currently faculty in the DPT program at South College.
+She has served as core faculty in a neurological physical therapy residency program, is adjunct faculty at the Baylor College of Medicine Master of Orthotics and Prosthetics program, and teaches in several online and onsite continuing education programs.
+She has taught and presented in the areas of neurological pathology, rehabilitation, gait, orthotics, mentoring, and research, and is currently involved in clinical research in stroke rehabilitation, orthotic management, and gait analysis/rehabilitation.

 Lori Sherlock, Ed.D, MS, ATRIC, AEA Fitness Specialist, CSCS